-Steven Bliss became the CBP’s communications director in June 2011, bringing to the organization 20 years of experience in strategic communications, policy research, and advocacy.
-Prior to joining the CBP, Mr. Bliss was executive director of Renew Lehigh Valley, which works to promote urban revitalization and regional equity in eastern Pennsylvania.
-Mr. Bliss previously worked for several years as a San Francisco-based consultant specializing in policy research and analysis on housing, welfare, education, workforce development, public health, transportation, and regional economic development.
+Steven Bliss became the CBP’s communications director in 2011.
+Prior to joining the CBP, Steven was executive director of Renew Lehigh Valley, which works to promote urban revitalization and regional equity in eastern Pennsylvania.
+Steven previously worked for several years as a San Francisco-based consultant specializing in policy research and analysis on housing, welfare, education, workforce development, public health, transportation, and regional economic development.
 Among his clients were Abt Associates, MDRC, New York State Afterschool Network, Berkeley Policy Associates, and the University of California, Berkeley.
-Mr. Bliss is a graduate of Northwestern University and holds a master’s degree in literature from the University of California, Santa Cruz.
+Steven is a graduate of Northwestern University and holds a master’s degree in literature from the University of California, Santa Cruz.

 Scott Graves has worked for the California Budget Project since February 2002, analyzing health, human services, child care, corrections, housing, and other budget and policy issues at the state and federal levels.
-Prior to joining the CBP, Mr. Graves worked as a researcher in Austin, Texas, for the Tomás Rivera Policy Institute, Consumers Union, and the Public Policy Clinic at the University of Texas, Austin.
+Prior to joining the CBP, Scott worked as a researcher in Austin, Texas, for the Tomás Rivera Policy Institute, Consumers Union, and the Public Policy Clinic at the University of Texas, Austin.
 He also was a California executive fellow and worked as a reporter for newspapers in Arizona and California.
-Mr. Graves received a Ph.D. in political science from the University of Texas, Austin, and a bachelor's degree in government and journalism from California State University, Sacramento.
+Scott received a Ph.D. in political science from the University of Texas, Austin, and a bachelor's degree in government and journalism from California State University, Sacramento.

 John Jacobs, ASSISTANT COMMUNICATIONS DIRECTOR

 John Jacobs has been the CBP’s assistant communications director since May 2013.
-He joined the CBP as communications assistant in January 2008.
-Prior to joining the CBP, Mr. Jacobs served as an intern for the athletics department of California State University, Sacramento (CSUS).
-Mr. Jacobs received his bachelor's degree in organizational communication from CSUS.
+He joined the CBP as communications assistant in 2008.
+Prior to joining the CBP, John served as an intern for the athletics department of California State University, Sacramento (CSUS).
+John received his bachelor's degree in organizational communication from CSUS.

 Jonathan Kaplan, SENIOR POLICY ANALYST